CD Calculator

 WHAT HAPPENS IF I WITHDRAW MONEY FROM A CD EARLY?

-Withdrawing money from a CD before it matures usually incurs an early withdrawal penalty, often equal to three to six months’ worth of interest.
-In some cases, if the interest earned doesn’t cover the penalty, it could reduce your original deposit.
-Since penalty terms vary by institution, it’s wise to review your CD agreement carefully before making a withdrawal.
+Withdrawing money from a CD before it matures triggers an early withdrawal penalty, often equal to three to six months' worth of interest.
+Sometimes the interest earned doesn't cover the penalty, reducing your original deposit.
+Penalty terms vary by institution, so review your CD agreement before making a withdrawal.

 Alternatives to CDs

-CDs aren’t the only low-risk savings option available.
-Alternatives like savings and money market accounts, high-yield savings accounts (HYSAs) and other low-risk investments such as bonds or treasury securities offer different benefits.
-Depending on your needs, explore various types of bank accounts and investment options to find a solution that fits your financial goals, accessibility requirements and desired growth.
+CDs aren't the only low-risk savings option.
+Savings accounts, money market accounts, high-yield savings accounts (HYSAs) and other low-risk investments like bonds or treasury securities offer different benefits.
+Explore types of bank accounts and investment options to find what fits your financial goals, accessibility needs and growth targets.

 Savings Accounts

-savings account is one of the most accessible ways to grow your money while keeping it readily available.
+A savings account is one of the most accessible ways to grow your money while keeping it readily available.
 These accounts allow penalty-free withdrawals, making them perfect for emergency funds or short-term savings.
-Though their interest rates are generally lower than CDs, they provide the flexibility many savers need.
+Interest rates run lower than CDs, but you get the flexibility many savers need.

 Money Market Accounts

-Offering a mix of flexibility and higher interest rates, money market accounts are a practical option for savers with larger balances.
-This account type often features check-writing privileges or debit card access while maintaining liquidity.
-They’re an excellent choice for consumers seeking better returns without committing to a CD’s fixed term.
+Money market accounts mix flexibility with higher interest rates for savers with larger balances.
+These accounts often include check-writing privileges or debit card access while maintaining liquidity.
+They work well for people who want better returns without committing to a CD's fixed term.

 High-Yield Savings Accounts (HYSAs)

-For savers looking for competitive returns without sacrificing accessibility, high-yield savings accounts are a compelling choice.
-Unlike CDs, these accounts have no fixed term, allowing you to grow your money while retaining the option to withdraw funds whenever needed.
+High-yield savings accounts deliver competitive returns without sacrificing accessibility.
+Unlike CDs, these accounts have no fixed term, letting you grow your money while retaining the option to withdraw funds whenever needed.

 Other Low-Risk Investments

-Bonds, annuities and treasury securities can help diversify your savings while offering reliable, low-risk growth.
-Though they might involve more upfront planning, these investments provide steady returns and can complement your overall financial strategy.
+Bonds, annuities and treasury securities help diversify your savings while offering reliable, low-risk growth.
+These investments require more upfront planning but provide steady returns and complement your overall financial strategy.

 Strategies to Maximize CD Returns

-Maximizing the returns on your CD requires thoughtful strategies that balance flexibility and growth.
-Techniques like staggering maturity dates, reinvesting at higher rates and exploring different CD types can help you make the most of your investment while meeting your savings objectives.
+Maximizing your CD returns takes strategies that balance flexibility and growth.
+Techniques like staggering maturity dates, reinvesting at higher rates and exploring different CD types help you get the most from your investment while meeting your savings objectives.

 loanVsLoan icon